-Conclusion 164

-Tree Study 165

-Bibliography 197

-Built Environment: Appendices

-Appendix A: Guidelines for Evaluation & Eligibility Standards 229

-Appendix B: Survey Report & Recommendations 265

-Appendix C: Map of Tract/Subdivision Development 331

-Appendix D: Post-World War II Subdivisions 331
+Conclusion 164 Tree Study 165 Bibliography 197 Built Environment: Appendices Appendix A: Guidelines for Evaluation & Eligibility Standards 229 Appendix B: Survey Report & Recommendations 265 Appendix C: Map of Tract/Subdivision Development 331 Appendix D: Post-World War II Subdivisions 331

-Index 339

 As part of the ongoing efforts to identify and protect the City's historic resources, in 2016 the City of Goleta embarked on a citywide historic resources survey and development of a comprehensive historic context statement.
-The historic context statement for the city's built environment was developed by Historic Resources Group, including Christine Lazzaretto, Managing Principal; and Molly Iker-Johnson, Architectural Historian, both of whom meet the Secretary of the Interior's Professional Standards in history and architectural history.1 The archaeological study was completed by John M. Foster, RPA of Greenwood and Associates, with input from David Stone, RPA of Wood Group Environment & Infrastructure, Inc. and the Barbareño Band of Chumash Indians.
+The historic context statement for the city's built environment was developed by Historic Resources Group, including Christine Lazzaretto, Managing Principal; and Molly Iker-Johnson, Architectural Historian, both of whom meet the Secretary of the Interior's Professional Standards in history and architectural history.
+The archaeological study was completed by John M. Foster, RPA of Greenwood and Associates, with input from David Stone, RPA of Wood Group Environment & Infrastructure, Inc. and the Barbareño Band of Chumash Indians.
 The tree study was completed by Carlberg Associates, including Cy Carlberg, Principal; and Christy Cuba, Senior Arborist, both of whom are certified arborists with the International Society of Arboriculture (#WE-0575A and #WE-1982A, respectively) and registered consulting arborists with the American Society of Consulting Arborists (#405 and #502, respectively).
 The City's Planning and Environmental Review Department was responsible for management and coordination of the project.

 The City of Goleta was incorporated in 2002 and comprises approximately eight square miles.
 As of the 2010 United States Federal Census, the City of Goleta had a population of 29,888.
 Goleta is located in Santa Barbara County, California, approximately ten miles northwest of the City of Santa Barbara, and approximately 100 miles southeast of the City of San Luis Obispo.
 Access to Goleta is via the US 101 Freeway.
-Situated on the Pacific Ocean, Goleta is bordered by unincorporated Santa Barbara County on the north, east, and west; and to the south by unincorporated Santa Barbara County, the University of California Santa Barbara, the Santa Barbara Municipal airport, and the Pacific Ocean.
+Situated on the Pacific Ocean, Goleta is bordered by unincorporated Santa Barbara County, the University of California Santa Barbara, the Santa Barbara Municipal airport, and the Pacific Ocean.
 The geography and topography in the region created a natural barrier for the City, which influenced the way it developed.